 For an application for water utility service on Cedar Mountain or Long Valley click the link below.
+If you wish to set up autopay click the second link and return completed form to KCWCD.

 For an application for wholesale water click the link below.